EBay pitches merchants as PayPal heads offline

 By Alistair Barr

-SAN FRANCISCO, Sept 15 EBay Inc (EBAY.O) unveiled new PayPal technology to more than a hundred big retailers this week as the e-commerce company tries to take its big online payments business into the physical world.
+SAN FRANCISCO EBay Inc unveiled new PayPal technology to more than a hundred big retailers this week as the e-commerce company tries to take its big online payments business into the physical world.

 At an event in Los Angeles on Wednesday, about 120 merchants, including the Sports Authority, got the first look at PayPal's new point-of-sale system.